manozzo/ai-telegram-bot/README.md

-Here’s a polished and engaging README template for your Node.js Express application:

----

-# Ollama Telegram Bot Connector 🌟
+# Ollama Telegram Bot Companion 🌟

 Effortlessly bridge the gap between a self-hosted **Llama 3.2 model** and **Telegram** with this powerful Node.js Express application.